Miracle at Haneda: Passengers describe terror and relief after fiery Japan Airlines collision – KION546

 ™ & © 2024 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Sophie Jeong, Teele Rebane, Mayumi Maruyama and Eric Cheung contributed reporting.
+CNN’s Julia Buckley, Sophie Jeong, Teele Rebane, Mayumi Maruyama and Eric Cheung contributed reporting.